bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Direct Child Selector</h4>

-Sometimes descendant selectors go a bit overboard, selecting more than hoped.
+<p>Sometimes descendant selectors go a bit overboard, selecting more than
+hoped.
 At times only the direct children of a parent element need to be selected, not every instance of the element nested deeply inside of an ancestor.
-In this event the direct child selector may be used by placing a greater than sign, >, between the parent element and child element within the selector.
+In this event the direct child selector may be used by placing a greater than sign, &gt;, between the parent element and child element within the selector.</p>

-For example, article > p is a direct child selector only identifying p elements that fall directly within an article element.
+<p>For example, article &gt; p is a direct child selector only
+identifying p elements that fall directly within an article element.
-Any p element placed outside of an article element, or nested inside of another element other than the article element, will not be selected.
+Any p element placed outside of an article element, or nested inside of another element other than the article element, will not be selected.</p>

-Below, the paragraph on line 3 is the only direct child of its parent article, thus selected.
+<p>Below, the paragraph on line 3 is the only direct child of its parent
+article, thus selected.</p>

 <h4>CSS</h4>